 Dagestan in Russia is relatively peaceful because there is a tradition in which political

 structures trump kinship structures, such as clans.
-Now an ethnic group is a kinship
+Now an ethnic group and ethnic identity is a

 organized within the Russian empire, within the Republic of Dagestan, within the Soviet